 - Loss of smell

 - Can’t concentration

 - Can’t focus

 - Word finding loss

 - Mood changes

-If you or a loved one has suffered a traumatic brain injury in Illinois, due to someone else's wrongdoing or negligence, contact our Greater Chicago Brain Injury Lawyer today.
+If you or a loved one has a mild, moderate, or severe traumatic brain injury due to someone else's wrongdoing or negligence, contact Cullotta Law Offices for a free consultation.